PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 ---

-The PrestaShop project currently has 389 pull requests open and new Pull Requests are opened almost everyday.
+The PrestaShop project currently (September 2019) has 389 pull requests open and new Pull Requests are opened almost everyday.
 And this is only for the main repository.
-Other github repositories like the [developer documentation](https://github.com/PrestaShop/docs), modules, [docker images](https://github.com/PrestaShop/docker) also have their share of pull requests waiting to be merged.
+Other github repositories like the [developer documentation](https://github.com/PrestaShop/docs), modules, [docker images](https://github.com/PrestaShop/docker) also have their share of pull requests waiting to be merged, raising the number of open pull requests to more than a thousand.

 All of these pull requests go through a thorough process which aims to provide a stable, consistent and reliable software that we all know under the name PrestaShop.
 Here is this process in details.